-17 Apr Spring into wellness: taking care of your wellbeing after loss
+17 Apr Taking care of your wellbeing after loss

 Losing a loved one can unearth so many different feelings – from sadness, to anger, stress and much more.
 You’ll likely experience a wide spectrum of emotions as you deal with your loss and the grief journey isn’t an easy one and is very personal to you.
 But during this time, it’s important that you don’t lose focus on your own mental and physical wellbeing, always remaining kind to yourself as you deal with your grief.
 As we enter Spring, it’s as good a time as any to focus on ourselves, taking that additional time for self-care, especially if you’re spending much of your time at home right now as many of us are.
 So, we thought we would share some pointers that may help you do something positive for yourself and perhaps provide a little guidance and support at this time.